pikapods/docs.pikapods.com/faq.md

 ---
 # Frequently Asked Questions

+## Account Limits
+To ensure system stability, every account is subject to limits on the amount of CPU cores, memory and disk storage it can use.
+You can view these limits in the control panel under *Account > Account Limits*.
+To avoid abuse, new accounts start with lower limits.
+After you make the first top-up to your account, your limits will increase to 10 pods and 2 TB of storage.
+If you need more than that, please just send an email to [hello@pikapods.com](mailto:hello@pikapods.com).

 ## Sending emails
 Some apps need to send emails to work properly.
 Currently PikaPods doesn't offer email sending services.
 Some popular and proven options are [Mailjet](https://www.mailjet.com/), [Mailgun](https://www.mailgun.com/) and [Postmark](https://postmarkapp.com/).
 If you already use Amazon AWS, there is also [SES](https://aws.amazon.com/ses/).